 In order to determine the premium payable, a valuation will be required.
-We can arrange this for you, subject to receiving upfront payment for this (we will obtain a quotation for this prior to making your application).
+We can arrange this for you, subject to receiving upfront payment for this (we will obtain a quotation for this first).
 We are not able to give you a likely valuation of the lease extension until we have received a copy of the report from the valuer.

 Alternatively, you can provide us with a valuation report prepared for the purposes of a lease extension and carried out by a RICS qualified valuer.

 We will then issue you with a lease extension offer and confirmation of the premium payable for the new lease term.
-The new lease term offered will be for an additional 90 years.
+LiveWest can offer lease extensions up to 990 years where we are the freeholder or up to the maximum allowed under any headlease.